Updated: Sep 2

 Supplying an accurate ingredient list on your packaging is a selling point.
 It will help you educate your customer, especially first time users.
 The bummer is if you are planning to ship internationally, then you may need to adjust your label to meet the requirements of that country.

 Popular packaging materials are glass, plastics, cardboard and blister, reputable brand agencies and printers can guide you on the best finishes.
 Over the last couple of years, there has been a strong movement to environmentally friendly and bio-degradable packaging.
 Some of the international concepts are attractive glass packaging that can be refilled when you go back to your dispensary or social club.
 Another trend is organic packaging made out of Hemp or Bamboo.

 There are general labelling requirements for Hemp & Cannabis industry that are standard in most countries.
 Accurate testing and content labelling for these countries is legally required.* Below are some suggested and lose rules to apply to cannabis-based products.
 FDA Cannabis packaging regulations.

-The US requires product packaging to have a licence code.
+- The US requires product packaging to have a license code.
 More common requirements, in Europe, are a batch code which helps with product tracking.**